bjornfor/fgui/README.txt

 ** rectangle (empty + filled)
 ** circle (empty + filled)
 ** line
-* testing "framework" using SDL, http://www.libsdl.org/
+* example program using fgui with SDL, http://www.libsdl.org/

 Planned features (more or less in sequential order)